-Emissary: The player moves
+Emissary: The player moves the disc on a Dutch ship.

 ECONOMY: The player may remove their disc to receive a benefit when needed.
 When spending goods, resources or copper coins, the player does not take the matching cubes, tokens or tiles, but spends virtual units of the appropriate type.